JonathanMH/privacy-friendly-facebook/readme.txt

 == Screenshots ==

 1. This shows the widget in the backend and the options the user has.
-2. This shows the output of the widget in the twenty eleven theme.
+2. This shows the output of the widget in the twenty twelve theme.
+3. This shows the output of the widget when the user has clicked the button.

 == Changelog ==

 = 0.1 =
-2013-1-10
+2013-1-14

 Initial release

 == Suggestions welcome ==
 I'm very open to suggestions at this early stage and would like to hear your input.
-Write me or contact me through http://jonathanmh.com
+Write me or contact me through [jonathanmh.com](http://jonathanmh.com/)